 عنوان المقالة [English]

 The Ottoman Era is the second period of the Turkish era (or the era of decadence, as some scholars and critics have called it) and it is after the fall of Baghdad in 656 AH, which itself consists of two periods, the first is the Mamluk era and the second one is the Ottoman era.
-The common saying about calling this age the era of decadence is due to the claim of some literary scholars that the literature of this age, with its two parts, the Mamluk and the Ottoman, is rigid, and has no creativity share in it, But From the point of view of some great critics such as Taha Hussein, this age was not a dark age, and we should not call it the era of decadence.
-Since this designation may lead to the refusal of literary students to research and delve into the literature of this era, and also this article is not satisfied with this unfair designation in the field of literary studies and treatments, so it affects that this specific period that came after the Mamluk era is called the Ottoman era according to the other historical designations like The Islamic era, the Abbasid era, etc. regardless of whether a judgment was issued in it, whether positive or negative.
-What is important for this article is that every literary historical era, whatever it is, is distinguished by its special features without other eras.
+The common saying about calling this age the era of decadence is due to the claim of some literary scholars that the literature of this age, with its two parts, the Mamluk and the Ottoman, is rigid, and has no creativity share in it.
+But from the point of view of some great critics such as Taha Hussein, this age was not a dark age, and we should not call it the era of decadence.
+Since this designation may lead to the refusal of literary students to research and delve into the literature of this era, and also this article does not approve of this unfair designation in the field of literary studies and treatments, so it propounds that this specific period coming after the Mamluk era is called the Ottoman era in line with the other historical designations like the Islamic era, the Abbasid era, etc., regardless of whether a judgment, positive or negative, was issued in it.
+What is important for this article is that every literary historical era, whatever it is, is distinguished by its special characteristics not shared with other eras.
 What is noticeable in this era is the flourishing of religious literature and the religious feature that surrounded many of the literary effects and productions in the Mamluk and Ottoman eras.
-It is noticeable in the literature of the Turkish era, especially the literature of the Ottoman era, lack of research on Arabic literature during this period for some reasons.
-Among the salient features of the literature of this period is that it is imbued with religious flavor and it is flourished as regards prophetic praises, consisting of praises of Prophet Muhammad (pbuh) and the purified Imams (pbuh) by some poets who composed great poems about them.
+In the literature of the Turkish era, especially the literature of the Ottoman era, a lack of research is noticeable on Arabic literature during this period for some reasons.
+Among the salient features of the literature of this period is that it is imbued with religious flavor and is flourished regarding prophetic praises, including praises of Prophet Muhammad (pbuh) and the infallible Imams (pbut), by some poets who composed great poems about them.
 Therefore, this article, adopting a descriptive-analytical methodology, aims to characterize the period known as Ottoman Iraq.
-It also analytically examines most of the prophetic praises and their content addressed by Iraqi poets in general and Alawi praises, in particular, in the Ottoman period to answer the following questions:
+It also analytically examines most of the prophetic praises and their content addressed by Iraqi poets in general, and Alawite praises in particular, in the Ottoman period to answer the following questions:

 الكلمات الرئيسية [English]